Overview

 How to Prepare

-Hair replacement (implant) surgery is a cosmetic procedure performed on men and women who have significant hair loss, thinning hair, or bald spots where hair no longer grows.
+Hair restoration surgery is a cosmetic procedure performed on men and women who have significant hair loss, thinning hair or bald spots where hair no longer grows.
 The procedure can enhance your appearance and your self-confidence through hair replacement techniques that use your existing hair.

-Am I candidate for hair replacement surgery/hair transplantation?
+Am I a candidate for hair replacement surgery/hair transplantation?

-All hair replacement techniques use your existing hair (from “donor sites”) for transplantation techniques.
+In general, hair restoration surgery is performed once hair loss is stabilized with medical treatments.
+All hair restoration techniques use your existing hair (from “donor sites”) for transplantation techniques.

-Most women have female pattern baldness, and do not have donor sites usable for transplantation.
-If the thinning pieces of hair and accompanying follicles are removed from one area and transplanted they will not be stable enough to grow.
+Most women have female pattern baldness and don’t have donor sites usable for transplantation.
+If the thinning pieces of hair and accompanying follicles are removed from one area and transplanted, they won’t be stable enough to grow.

 Due to the diffuse affect DHT has on female hair, a very small percentage of women are good candidates for hair transplant.
 This small group includes:

-- Women who have suffered hair loss due to mechanical or traction alopecia (non-hormonal).
+- Women who’ve had hair loss due to mechanical or traction alopecia (nonhormonal).

-- Women who have a distinct pattern of baldness, similar to that of male pattern baldness (hairline recession, vertex thinning on the crown or top of the scalp and a donor area that is not affected by androgenetic alopecia).
+- Women who’ve a distinct pattern of baldness similar to that of male pattern baldness (hairline recession, vertex thinning on the crown or top of the scalp and a donor area that isn’t affected by androgenetic alopecia).

-- Women who suffer hair loss due to trauma, including burn victims, scarring from accidents and chemical burns.
+- Women who have hair loss due to trauma, including burn victims, scarring from accidents and chemical burns.

 - Women with alopecia marginalis, a condition that looks very similar to traction alopecia.

-The best way to determine if you are a candidate for a hair replacement surgery is through a consultation with a dermatologist or plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery.
-Center.
+The best way to determine if you’re a candidate for hair replacement surgery is through a consultation with a dermatologist or plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.

-How do I prepare for hair replacement surgery/hair transplantation?
+How do I prepare for hair restoration surgery/hair transplantation?

-Preparing for hair replacement (implant) surgery at Cleveland Clinic Cosmetic & Plastic Surgery Center includes discussing a number of questions about your health, desires and lifestyle with your dermatologist or plastic surgeon, including:
+Preparing for hair restoration surgery at Cleveland Clinic Cosmetic & Plastic Surgery Center includes discussing a number of questions about your health, desires and lifestyle with your dermatologist or plastic surgeon, including:

 - Why you want the procedure, your expectations and desired outcome.